You're accepted! What's next?

 Entering freshmen are required to submit a $250 enrollment deposit by May 1 if they are enrolling in the fall semester.
 The enrollment deposit is not an additional expense, just a pre-payment that is deducted from your fall tuition costs.
 To pay your enrollment deposit, log in to myLSU.
 Select “Student Services” from the menu list, then “Application Status.”

 Step 4: Register for Orientation

 Orientation is required for all incoming freshmen to LSU, and the deadline to register is May 1.
-At orientation you will schedule and test out of classes, meet your future classmates, talk to representatives from your senior college, get your LSU ID, and much more!
+Registration opens in January.
+At orientation you will schedule classes for your first semester at LSU, meet your future classmates, talk to representatives from your senior college, get your LSU ID, have the opportunity to get course credit, and much more!
 Orientation sessions are also available for parents and family members of new students.
-Visit the Orientation website for more information.

 Step 5: Submit all Final Transcripts